jinchenxiangdan/myBlog/docs/linux/ojs-setup.md

    If you want to know more about chmod, run `man chomod` to read the guide. **chmod 777 is NOT recommended in this step!**

-3. open your terminal and make sure the working directory is OJS directory.
+3. move the folder to your web server working space and open your terminal and make sure the working directory is OJS directory.
 Then run command `php tools/install.php` to install it.
 During this step, just type the informations from console.
 If you want to change them after installation, you could directly edit the file `config.inc.php` to change or set additional configuration settings.

 4. install or update the dependencies by running command